 STEP 4.
-Data Filtering: Before proceeding to Seismic Hazard Analysis the User is given the option to filter the data according to the following filters (See also Fig. 4).
+Data Filtering: Before proceed to Seismic Hazard Analysis the User is given the option to filter the data according to the following filters (See also Fig. 4).
 The filtering process is done interactively, in an iterative way, such that the same way of filtering can be performed many times, as long as the User selects 'Yes' in "Data Filtering" dialog box (Fig. 3):

 Fig. 3.
-Filtering Data Dialog Box.
+Filtering data dialog box.

 Fig. 4.
-Filtering Options.
+Filtering options.

-There are 4 different filters that can be applied (each one more than once), which the User can access by clicking on the corresponding buttons (Time, Epicentral, Depth, Magnitude) shown in Fig. 4:
+There are 4 different filters that can be applied (each one more than once), which the User can access by clicking on the corresponding buttons (Time, Epicentral, Depth and Magnitude) shown in Fig. 4:

 - Time Filtering: The User is requested to select a starting and an ending time point from the seismic activity plot, to constrain the period of analysis between these two points.
 If production data have been uploaded (see Step 2) then the corresponding time-series of the production parameter is plotted as well (Fig. 5).
-After the filter has been applied, a message appears in the screen showing the remaining number of events after the filtering and the System requests from the User for further data filtering (Fig. 3).
+After the filter has been applied, a message appears in the screen showing the remaining number of events after the filtering and SHAPE requests from the User for further data filtering (Fig. 3).

 Fig. 5.
-Interactive Time Filtering.
+Interactive time filtering.

 - Depth Filtering: The User can inspect the vertical distribution of the events from a figure like the one shown in Fig. 6.
 In the left frame, the histogram of events for specified depth range is shown.
 The User can change the number of bins by typing a number in the box which lies on the right of the 'Enter number of bins' textbox.
 Then the User may click on the 'Update Histogram' button to update the figure.
 On the right frame the vertical distribution of the seismic events are shown.
 Once the User decides, he/she may click on the "Proceed" button in order to set the desirable depth values (Fig. 7).
-After the filter has been applied, a message appears in the screen showing the remaining number of events after the filtering and the System requests from the User for further data filtering (Fig. 3).
+After the filter has been applied, a message appears in the screen showing the remaining number of events after the filtering and SHAPE requests from the User for further data filtering (Fig. 3).

 Fig. 6.
-Interactive Depth Filtering.
+Interactive depth filtering.

 Fig. 7.
-Depth Range Selection.
+Depth range selection.

-- Mc Filtering: The User is here requested to graphically chose the minimum magnitude threshold, corresponding to the catalog completeness level, by clicking at a point on a plot similar to this shown in Fig. 8.
-After the filter has been applied, a message appears in the screen showing the selected Mc and the remaining number of events after the filtering and the System requests from the User for further data filtering (Fig. 3).
+- Mc Filtering: The User is here requested to graphically choose the minimum magnitude threshold, corresponding to the catalog completeness level, by clicking at a point on a plot similar to this shown in Fig. 8.
+After the filter has been applied, a message appears in the screen showing the selected Mc and the remaining number of events after the filtering and SHAPE requests from the User for further data filtering (Fig. 3).

 Fig. 8.
-Interactive Magnitude Filtering.
+Interactive magnitude filtering.

-- Epicentral Filtering: Epicentral filtering can be applied in either geographical or Cartesian coordinates, if they are available (Fig. 9).
-Once the Users clicks on one of the two coordinate systems.
-Then, the User is provided two additional option, to constrain a polygonal or a circular area (Fig. 10).
+Epicentral Filtering: Epicentral filtering can be applied in either geographical or Cartesian coordinates, if they are available in the data (Fig. 9).
+First the Users clicks on one of the two coordinate systems.
+Then, the User is provided two additional options, to constrain a either polygonal or a circular area (Fig. 10).

-If the 'Polygon' is selected, the User subsequently clicks on the plot (Fig. 11) to define the edges of the polygon (Double-click to close the polygon).
+If the 'Polygon' is selected, the User subsequently clicks in the plot (Fig. 11) to define the edges of the polygon (Double-click to close the polygon).
 Next, the User can use the mouse to re-adjust the polygon position and the location of its edges.
 When the area has been decided, the User has to press 'enter' in order to proceed to data filtering.

 Fig. 9.
-Select Coordinate System.
+Select coordinate system.

-Fig. 10 Area Selection Mode.
+Fig. 10 Area selection mode.

 Fig 11.
-Polygonal Area Selection Mode.
+Polygonal area selection mode.